davidbeleznay/ai-forester-rebuild/README.md

 ## Developer Notes

-### File Structure and Import Resolution
+### Project Structure
 The app uses a modular structure with a focus on maintainability.
-Please be aware of the following architectural decisions:
+Key files include:

-1. **SavedFormsScreen Implementation**:
+1. **SavedFormsScreen.js**:
-   - The active implementation of the Saved Forms screen is in `SavedFormsScreen2.js`
+   - Contains the implementation for the Saved Forms screen
-   - `SavedFormsScreen.js` exists only as a minimal stub to prevent import errors
-   - The original implementation is preserved as `SavedFormsScreen.txt` for reference
+   - Previously was causing bundling issues, but now unified with SavedFormsScreen2.js
+   - Includes inline implementation of report generation functionality

-2. **Utility Functions**:
+2. **MainNavigator.js**:
+   - Handles all app navigation
+   - Uses explicit imports to avoid resolution issues

+3. **Utilities**:
    - PDF generation functionality is implemented directly within components
    - This approach eliminates external dependencies and improves bundling reliability

-3. **Metro Bundler Considerations**:
-   - When adding new files, avoid circular dependencies
-   - Use explicit, relative imports to prevent resolution issues
+### Troubleshooting
+- If encountering bundling errors, try a complete clean reinstall as described in the Installation section
+- Make sure to use a clean cache when starting Expo after major changes

 ## Changelog

+### [1.8.8] - 2025-04-30
+#### Fixed
+- Completely rebuilt SavedFormsScreen.js as an exact duplicate of SavedFormsScreen2.js
+- Updated MainNavigator to use the rebuilt SavedFormsScreen directly
+- Removed SavedFormsScreen2 references from navigation to simplify the import chain
+- Added expanded troubleshooting instructions for Windows and macOS/Linux
+- Added more detail to Developer Notes in README.md

 ### [1.8.7] - 2025-04-30
 #### Fixed